 Through Prison Ministries, hope is renewed and lives are transformed by God.
 There are 12 ministry groups (supported by 15 churches) serving in seven institutions in western Washington.

 New volunteers are welcome to serve after attending an orientation.

 Volunteers are needed for In-Prison Church Services and Bible Studies; Inmate Counseling; Friendly Visitor Program; Pen Pal Program; Pre-Release and Re-Entry; Inmate Education; Literature Distribution; Jail Ministry; Juvenile Home Ministry; Ministry to Inmate Families.

 This fellowship group is comprised of Prison Ministry volunteers from across the conference.
 The fellowship meets twice a year for information, inspiration, coordination and fellowship.
 Everyone active or interested in Prison Ministries is welcome to attend and learn.

 About 12 ministry groups (supported by many local churches) present Bible study and worship services within the major prisons and jails in western Washington.

-An initiative to provide transitional housing for newly released individuals is being developed.
-Show your support for this ministry by giving today.
+An initiative to provide transitional housing for newly released individuals is being developed in Tacoma.
+Show your support for HOPE House by giving today.
 Your gift of $300 or more in a year will make you a member of the Committee of 100 for Transitional Housing.